opensas/BackboneBootstrap/README.md

 - [x] Integration of bootstrap-datepicker for date fields edition

-give it a try in the
+Give it a try in the
 [reviews form](https://bb-jugar.rhcloud.com/index.html#Review).

-- [x] Hooks for tranlating your backend data format to native javascript types (specially useful for handling asp.net dates, for example)
+- [x] Hooks for translating your backend data format to native javascript types (specially useful for handling asp.net dates, for example)

 - [x] UI building using overridable templates.